Using the rules engine

 Key concepts

 Rules can help you stay on top of events as they happen and get better visibility across your network, assets, and your runZero deployment.
-To build a rule, you need to define three things: events, conditions, and actions.
+To build a rule, you need to define four things: events, organization access, conditions, and actions.
 A rule determines that when a specific event happens, and certain conditions are met, the system will automatically perform the configured action.

 Events